 Watch clips from high profile UK-made films below.

-The film and television sector is a major contributor to the UK creative industries economy, with a key role to play in the UK's cultural and economy recovery from the COVID-19 pandemic.
-Before COVID struck, the TV and film industries were on a robust growth path.
+The film and television sector is a major contributor to the UK creative industries economy, with a key role to play in the UK's cultural and economic wellbeing.

 The core UK film industry was estimated to contribute over £4.6 billion to UK GDP and support over 117,00 jobs, taking into account direct and indirect employment.
 (Source: Oxford Economics study for the BFI)